✅❌New fact checks: Was Anne expelled from school? Was Aunt Anne paying for her education?

 Mrs. John Edwards to Anne Lister, 3 Nov 1834

-A group of transcribers and history enthusiasts have created travel maps using digital tools to serve as immersive guides, tracing the footsteps of Anne Lister during her cross-country adventures, brief holidays, and city walking tours across Britain and Europe from 1819 to 1840.
+A group of transcribers and travel enthusiasts have created these digital maps as immersive guides, tracing the footsteps of Anne Lister during her cross-country adventures, brief holidays, and city explorations across Britain and Europe from 1819 to 1840.

-By leveraging modern technology, these maps offer an engaging platform for individuals to virtually embark on journeys that mirror Lister's own, thereby fostering a deeper connection with historical narratives.
+They offer an engaging platform for individuals to virtually embark on journeys that mirror Lister's own, or can serve as immersive guides to take along and reference during your own trips.

 Bon voyage!